 Today, WFP is the world's largest humanitarian agency saving lives and changing lives.
 When disasters strike, it is quick off the mark and scales up in a heartbeat; when they do not, it works tirelessly to bolster nutrition and food security.
 Its field presence is deep; its operational understanding of food needs, unrivalled.

-The challenges remain stark: 800 million people are still go to bed hungry every night.
+The challenges remain stark: almost 700 million people are still go to bed hungry every night.
 And if the adoption of the 2030 Development Agenda is a cause for optimism, the persistence of conflict, in Syria and elsewhere, is one for sombre reflection.
 Even as it strives to assist the victims or war and want, WFP is working with national governments, civil society, other partners and sister agencies to preclude further suffering.
 Tomorrow can be brighter – but so should today.
 For the world and WFP alike, the promise of better times is tinged with a sobering urgency.